carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `actor_id` (_int_)
 - <a name="carla.WorldSnapshot.__len__"></a>**<font color="#7fb800">\__len__</font>**(<font color="#00a6ed">**self**</font>)
+Return number of ActorSnapshots present in this WorldSnapshot.
 - <a name="carla.WorldSnapshot.__iter__"></a>**<font color="#7fb800">\__iter__</font>**(<font color="#00a6ed">**self**</font>)
 - <a name="carla.WorldSnapshot.__eq__"></a>**<font color="#7fb800">\__eq__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**other**</font>)
     - **Parameters:**